 One way to mitigate damage and be able to diagnose the extent of a leak is by creating regular backups of all your data.
 This means you can still access critical information during a ransomware attack and evaluate what information could be leaked.

 Depending on how recent your backup is, you may be able to recover your files relatively quickly.
 That said, isolating backups from the rest of your IT systems is essential, as hackers will try to target these during a cyberattack.
+One solution is to store your backups offsite and records management companies.
+Such companies can also offer added layers of protection, as well as data destruction when needed.
+So, you can easily rely on Corodata’s commercial shredding solutions to safely destroy your physical data and back up all sensitive information.

 Some final tips